 Before we left the beautiful island of Bohol, we met Sonnen Labastilla for lunch.

-And we took a ferry ride back to Cebu that afternoon with huge smiles (and sunburn) on our faces.
+And we took a ferry ride back to Cebu that afternoon with huge smiles (and sunburn) on our faces and beautiful memories to cherish a lifetime.